percona/pxb-docs/docs/backup_scenarios/compressed_backup.md

 ## Create compressed backups

+!!! note

+    Starting with Percona XtraBackup 8.0.31-24 using qpress/QuickLZ to compress backups is deprecated and may be removed in future versions.
+We recommend using either `LZ4` or Zstandard (`ZSTD`) compression algorithms.

 To make a compressed backup, use the `--compress` option along with the `--backup` and `--target-dir` options.

-The `--compress` option uses the `qpress` tool that you can install with the `percona-release` package configuration tool as follows:
+By default, the `--compress` option uses the `qpress` tool that you can install with the `percona-release` package configuration tool as follows:

 ```{.bash data-prompt="$"}